Forecasting Intraday Power Output by a Set of PV Systems using Recurrent Neural Networks and Physical Covariates: Model Description

 \section{Model Description}

 The survey of related works in Section \ref{sec:related} led us to choose DeepAR \cite{salinas_deepar_2020} as a framework to develop our implementation.
 We adapted the official implementation of the model \cite{gluonts_jmlr} to suit our needs.
-Another model which offers the relevant flexibility as well as a public implementation is the model by Wen et al. \cite{wen_multi-horizon_2018}.
-We will compare to this model in our experimental section.
+Another model which offers the relevant flexibility as well as public implementation is that of Wen et al. \cite{wen_multi-horizon_2018}.
+We will make a comparison with this model in our experimental section.

 Alternatively, PV sites could have been considered as dimensions in a multivariate forecasting problem, thus possibly forecasting all sites at a given time at once using DeepVAR \cite{salinas_high-dimensional_2019}.
-However, its limitation to static covariates prevents us from implementing the projected approach, which uses forecasts from the physical model as covariates as means to build upon them.
-Also, it is unclear how new PV sites, as well as missing values, which are pretty common as PV sites may witness independent breakdowns and interruptions of measurements or data communication (see Section \ref{sec:scheme} for a quantitative account), can be handled with such multivariate modelling.
-Alternatively, we choose to model the PV site using covariates in the context of a univariate model.
+However, its limitation to static covariates precludes the implementation of our proposed approach, which relies on using dynamic forecasts from the physical model as covariates to enhance predictive capabilities.

+Also, it is unclear how new PV sites and missing values, which are quite common due to independent breakdowns and interruptions of measurements or data communication at PV sites (see Section \ref{sec:scheme} for a quantitative account), can be handled with such multivariate modelling.
+Therefore, we chose to model the PV site using covariates in the context of a univariate model.
 We will test the value of these covariates in our ablation study in Section \ref{sec:experiments}.